Chapter 16. People’s Three Kinds of Beliefs in the Practical God

 Secondly, it is based on whether a person knows God incarnate; that is key.
 Without an understanding of the practical God, any talk of obeying God, loving God, witnessing God, or serving God is nothing but empty words.
 Such things are simply unattainable for such a person.

 Thirdly, it is based on a person’s humanity, but this is not absolute.
 This is because some people possess quite a good humanity; they are nice people, yet they do not love the truth.
 If they have absolutely no understanding of God incarnate, then their belief cannot stand, and sometimes their good intentions unwittingly cause interruptions.
 Can you say that they are people who truly believe in God?
 They are enthusiastic, are well-intentioned, and do some good deeds, but these behaviors are only virtuous on the surface; these are just superficial appearances, and do not show that their belief is sincere.
 If you say that you truly believe in God and truly love God, you must be able to say why you love God, what your love of God is based on, why you believe in Him, whether you are simply following the crowd or if you believe in Him because you truly see that He is God, and what truths your belief in and love of God are based on—and there must be foundations that support these things.
 Some people like to say that they truly believe in God and love God, but as soon as someone wishes to seriously communicate the truth to them, they have nothing to say.
 I have heard many people say, “I listen to whatever God says, I believe in all of God’s words, and I believe whatever He says.
 I have no notions of my own about anything God says and does.”
 Are you really someone who loves God just because you’ve said such things?
 You have to have some actual experience; you must be able to talk about your real understanding of God incarnate.
 Also, what is the essence of God?
 In which areas do you find it difficult to obey God, and in which are you able to?
 To what extent do you obey God?
 In which circumstances are you unable to obey God?
 How do you resolve your notions of God, and how do you gradually deepen your understanding of God?
 If you lack such experiences, then you do not have a true love of God.
 Some people are particularly happy when they see God’s arrival; they give Him a warm reception, and then cry when He leaves.
 Other people think that this is a manifestation of their love for God.
 Does this really show that they love God?
 It only shows that they are earnest, yet it cannot be said that their actions and displays indicate a love of God or a true belief.
 Some people donate some money, but does that prove a love of God?
 You might also hurry over to pour a glass of water when you are told to, but is that true obedience?
 Likewise, some people say, “I started believing in God after I had read His utterances, and believed that God had become flesh.
 After seeing Him in an ordinary flesh, I harbor no doubts whatsoever.”
 Can this be called true belief?
+Do you dare say that you know God?
 Have you had dealings with God?
 Have you associated with Him?
 Do you know His disposition?
 Do you know what He likes?
 Do you know the things you do that offend His disposition?
 Do you know the corruptions in you He dislikes?
-Do you know which people He has brought His righteous disposition upon?
+Do you know through which people He reveals His righteous disposition?
 Do you know which people He detests?
 Do you know which of your problems He loathes the most?
 If you do not know the answers to such questions, it shows that you really have no understanding of God.
 You cannot say that you truly believe in God, or that you absolutely obey God; you certainly cannot say that you are a person who is doing things according to God’s will, that you love God, or that you understand God.
 You can only say that, regarding this matter, you understand His will, know what He likes, that you are acting in accordance with God’s will and your actions are based on the truth, and that you obey Him in this matter.
 Are you someone obedient to God only because you have obeyed Him in this matter?
 You cannot say that; to say that someone loves God simply based on something superficial is a big mistake.
 The fact that you have done some good deeds or have particularly cared for God merely shows that you are a kind person; it does not indicate that you are attentive to God’s will.
 Of course, a love of God and attentiveness to His will are both built on a foundation of humanity, and there can be no love of God without humanity.
 Thus, every one of you should examine yourself and determine which states you are in.
 Some people think that they are almost there, but this is not realistic; some go to the extreme by thinking that there is nothing good about them, and that they cannot survive, and this is a negative attitude.
 Some people think that there is no good in them, and some define themselves as people who love God.
 They tend to be at one extreme or the other; this is the actual state of people, and it shows that they are not yet on the right track.
 They should continue to strive for clarity on the truth, and enter into reality; only then can they conform to God’s will.